robinrodricks/FluentListView/README.md

-How do I bind a DataSet to an FluentListView?
+How do I bind a DataSet to a FluentListView?
 ---------------------------------------------------------------------------------------------------------------------------------

 Each flavour of control has a data bindable version: